Gallicchio-Lab/openmm-atmmetaforce-plugin/README.md

 The plugin interface is based on the [openmmexampleplugin](https://github.com/peastman/openmmexampleplugin) by Peter Eastman.

 The design of the Meta-Force is based on the implementation of OpenMM's CustomCVForce by Peter Eastman.
-Peter Eastman also guided much of the developement of this plugin.
+Peter Eastman also guided much of the development of this plugin.
 See OpenMM's issue [#3045](https://github.com/openmm/openmm/issues/3045) for an account.

 This implementation is essentially a Force-based port of the Integrator-based approach of the [openmm_sdm_plugin](https://github.com/rajatkrpal/openmm_sdm_plugin) by Rakat K. Pal and others.